 CCMs will review the adopted version and provide comments to the Secretariat within two weeks.

 The Secretariat is responsible for drafting the Executive Summary Report for review by CCMs.

+The adopted SC10 Report will be professionally edited and posted as the final edited version in due course.